Adaptive Self-Distillation for Minimizing Client Drift in Heterogeneous Federated Learning: Appendix

+In Table~\ref{model_table}, the model architecture is shown.
+We use PyTorch style representation.
+For example conv layer($3$,$64$,$5$) means $3$ input channels, $64$ output channels and the kernel size is $5$.
+Maxpool($2$,$2$) represents the kernel size of $2$ and a stride of $2$.
+FullyConnected(384,200) represents an input dimension of $384$ and an output dimension of $200$.
+The architecture for CIFAR-100 is exactly the same as used in~\citep{acar2021federated}.

-\section{Hyper-Parameter Settings}
+\subsection{Hyper-Parameter Settings}

+The value of $\lambda$ is specified in units of batch-size $B$.
 We chose $\lambda$ from $\{10,20,30\}$.
 We set $\lambda =20$ for all the Tiny-ImageNet experiments.
-For CIFAR-10/100 we chose $\lambda$ to be $10$ and $20$ respectively.
-Batch-size of 50 and learning rate of 0.1 with decay of 0.998 is employed for all the experiments.
-All the experiments are carried out with 100 clients and with 10\% client participation rate.
+For CIFAR-10/100 we chose $\lambda$ to be $10$ and $30$ respectively.
+The batch-size ($B$) of 50 and learning rate of 0.1 with decay of 0.998 is employed for all the experiments unless specified.
+All the experiments are carried out with 100 clients and with 10\% client participation.